LedgerHQ/ledger-dev-doc/source/userspace/debugging.rst

-1. Enter recovery mode on your Ledger Nano S. Do this by unplugging it then holding down the right button (near the hinge, away from USB port) while plugging it in again. ``recovery mode`` shouldl then appear on the screen.
+1. Enter recovery mode on your Ledger Nano S. Do this by unplugging it then holding down the right button (near the hinge, away from USB port) while plugging it in again. ``recovery mode`` should then appear on the screen.
 Enter your pin and continue.

 2. Type this command in your terminal::